There are many ways to pay for your post-secondary education or training.

 - borrowing from friends and family

-Apply for a student loan through Alberta Student Aid.
-When you apply for student loans, you are also automatically considered for grants if you have financial need.
+When you apply for an Alberta student loan, you are also automatically considered for grants if you have financial need.

 Learn more about borrowing money to pay for school.

 If you are a registered apprentice, visit apprenticeship and industry training for more information on apprenticeship funding and supports.

 Programs are available to help you develop your essential skills and prepare for success in your career or post-secondary studies.
 You may be eligible for financial help to take academic upgrading, English as a second language, or adult literacy programs if you want to: